Posts Tagged ‘Alternate History’

 “Two shots!”
 The father immediately ordered.

-“That your first shot son?”
-Marian, the bartender asked..
+“That your first shot son?” the bartender asked.

 “First shot with me!”
 The proud papa proclaimed.

-“Well let’s make it a second,” the woman immediately said.
+“Well let’s make it a second,” the bartender immediately said.
 Puring two more shots she mischieviously grinned saying “On the house.”

 “Oh god.”
 George’s eyes rolled while everyone at the bar laughed.